-Upon the enactment of an ordinance the City Recorder shall sign it with the date of its passage and his/her name and title of office, and within three (3) days thereafter the Mayor shall sign it with the date of his/her signature, name and title of office.
+Upon the enactment of an ordinance the City Recorder shall sign it with the date of its passage and their name and title of office, and within three (3) days thereafter the Mayor shall sign it with the date of their signature, name, and title of office.

-An ordinance enacted by the Council shall take effect on the thirtieth (30th) day after its enactment.
+An ordinance enacted by the Council shall take effect on the thirtieth (30^{th}) day after its enactment.
 When the Council deems it advisable, however, an ordinance may provide a later time for it to take effect, and in case of an emergency, it may take effect immediately.